Session protection with Identity Threat Protection

 ITP doesn't initiate a reevaluation of your global session and authentication policies when you update them.

-Monitor post auth session violations
+Monitor session protection violations

-By default, all session violations are recorded in the System Log as policy.auth_reevaluate.fail events to help you understand the security posture of your environment.
+By default, all session protection violations are recorded in the System Log as policy.auth_reevaluate.fail events to help you understand the security posture of your environment.
 You can view policy fail events and analyze historical data with these methods:

-Enforce post auth session evaluation policy
+Enforce session protection policy